posetmagic/resume-test/README.md

 Please start a new discussion or issue if you encounter problems

 PS: If you liked the template, do star :star: it!
 Thanks!

-### Also, check out:

-- [gradfolio](https://github.com/jitinnair1/gradfolio) - a minimal, quick-setup template for a personal website/portfolio
-- [Tail](https://github.com/jitinnair1/tail) - a minimal, quick-setup template for a blog